Channel, Trend and Periodic-Wise Representation Learning for Multivariate Long-term Time Series Forecasting: Conclusion

 \section{Conclusion}

-In this paper, we addressed the challenge of capturing complex dependencies in time series forecasting.
-Unlike existing approaches that mainly focus on temporal dependencies within downsampled subsequences, we highlighted the critical role of inter-subsequence dependencies.
-To this end, we proposed \OurModel, a novel framework that jointly models inter-channel, intra-subsequence, and inter-subsequence dependencies, enabling more comprehensive representation learning.
-Extensive experiments across multiple real-world datasets validated the effectiveness of our method, establishing new state-of-the-art performance in long-term time series forecasting.
+In this paper, we tackled the challenge of capturing complex dependencies in time series forecasting.
+Unlike existing approaches that primarily focus on temporal dependencies within downsampled subsequences, we emphasized the importance of inter-subsequence dependencies.
+To address this, we proposed \OurModel, a novel framework that simultaneously models inter-channel, intra-subsequence, and inter-subsequence dependencies, enabling a more comprehensive representation of time series data.
+Extensive experiments conducted on multiple real-world datasets demonstrated the effectiveness and robustness of our method, establishing new state-of-the-art performance in long-term time series forecasting.